Interview Insights: What Key Questions Help HR Assess Candidate Attitude and Stability?

 phanindrasai

-According to me we can Judge a candidate based on these parameters:
+According to me, we can judge a candidate based on these parameters:

-1. Positive attitude/behaviour
+1. Positive attitude/behavior

 2. Adaptability